Joel Michaely

 Joel Michaely is an American actor and film producer.

-He has appeared in such films as Can't Hardly Wait, But I'm a Cheerleader, Ghost World, The Rules of Attraction, Kiss Kiss Bang Bang, Cruel World, Factory Girl, Itty Bitty Titty Committee, The Comeback Trail (2020 film), Vanquish (film), and Lansky (2021 film).
+He has appeared in such films as Can't Hardly Wait, But I'm a Cheerleader, Ghost World, The Rules of Attraction, Kiss Kiss Bang Bang,Cruel World, Factory Girl, Itty Bitty Titty Committee, Logorama, The Comeback Trail, Vanquish, and Lansky.
 On television, Michaely has appeared in Unhappily Ever After, Sabrina the Teenage Witch and Popular.
 He produced the 2005 film The Quiet, is the executive producer of Farewell Amor and executive producer of Wild Indian which premiered at the 2021 Sundance Film Festival.